Skip to main content

 So, how are we helping to arrest the trend especially from the angle we've just identified?

-To help out here, Awake Digest will soon hold a conveniently paced free online seminar over a week or two.
+To help out here, Awake Digest is billed to hold a conveniently paced free online seminar over a week or two.
 In the seminar, a wide range of issues affecting African marriages - from cultural to personal - will be discussed and solutions offered.
-Couples are advised to participate together either using separate devices or, best, using single screens.

 Participation Guideline